 The upper portions of the river, from Martinsdale to Harlowton, is the area where trout can be found.
 Brown trout average around 12 inches, with the occasional larger browns coming in at 5 pounds.

 Plenty of whitefish are found on this upper section, as well as the occasional rainbow and brook trout.
 The water is too warm below Harlowton to support trout populations.
-It is along the warmer portions of this river that smallmouth bass and catfish can be found.
+It is along the warmer portions of this river as it heads to the Missouri River that smallmouth bass and catfish can be found.

 Access is going to be a challenge for any angler who decides to fish this river.
 Access points are few and far between.